chrisbarrett/dot-emacs.old/readme.md

 ## Features

-Since Evil-mode frees up the Meta key, I use M-*key* for helm and dired commands.
-Normal Emacs motion commands will not work!
+I use Evil-mode for Vim emulation.
+Since Evil-mode frees up the Meta key, I use M-<key>key</key> for helm and dired commands.

+You can restore Emacs' normal key bindings by setting `cb:use-vim-keybindings?` to nil in `init.el`.

 ### Language Config

 Sane configurations are provided for several languages and environments:

 * Ruby/Rails
+* Haskell
 * Python
 * Elisp
 * Clojure
 * Scheme
-* Haskell
 * SuperCollider

 ### Simple key-bindings